Trevor Larnach Player Props: Twins vs. Mariners

-The Minnesota Twins, including Trevor Larnach (.250 on-base percentage in past 10 games, 61 points below season-long percentage), take on starter George Kirby and the Seattle Mariners at Target Field, Tuesday at 7:40 PM ET.
+After batting .179 with a double, a triple, a home run, four walks and five RBI in his past 10 games, Trevor Larnach and the Minnesota Twins take on the Seattle Mariners (who will hand the ball to Bryce Miller) at 1:10 PM ET on Wednesday.

-He had a one-hit showing in his previous game (1-for-3) against the Mariners.
+He had a hitless performance in his last game (0-for-3) against the Mariners.

 Trevor Larnach Game Info & Props vs. the Mariners